Tips & Tricks

 Older Children and Teenagers

-When children reach adolescence, the acceptance of their peers has a strong influence on them. .
+When children reach adolescence, the acceptance of their peers has a strong influence on them.
 The reason most older children reject their hearing implant is that they want to fit in.
-Here are few tips that may help:
+Here are a few tips that may help:

 1. Find the Reason They Don’t Want to Wear Their Processor

-Self-Esteem and Fitting In
+2. Self-Esteem and Fitting In

-Explain the Importance of Wearing It
+3. Explain the Importance of Wearing Their Audio Processor

-- The effect of not hearing well
+• The effects of not hearing well

-- Best listening possibilities and learning opportunities
+• How it provides the best listening possibilities and learning opportunities

-- Help in speech understanding, sound clarity, and communication skills
+• How it helps with speech understanding, sound clarity, and communication skills

 4. Reach Out to Other Cochlear Implant Users